reddymohithh/SiHeal/README.md

+This project focuses on predicting health risks based on real-time environmental conditions such as temperature, humidity, and air quality.
+Using a Random Forest algorithm, the system analyzes weather inputs and alerts users if they are at risk for specific health conditions like asthma, bronchitis, or heart disease.

+The frontend was developed using React, allowing users to enter personal details (name, date of birth, and health conditions).
+The backend, implemented in Python via Google Colab, uses predefined medical thresholds to compare current weather data with condition-specific limits.

+When a match is found between weather data and a user’s risk profile, the system triggers a health alert.
+The model achieved 95% accuracy on both training and test datasets, making it highly reliable for real-time health notifications.

+This project was implemented as part of an academic submission and has potential applications in preventive healthcare systems.

 How to run the backend code.

 We did the backend code in Python on Google Colab.
 Here's how you can run it.